decretist/Dissertation/Chapter4/visualization.md

 standard deviation from the mean is said to have a z-score of 1.0 or -1.0 depending on whether the value is greater or lesser than the mean.
-It is appropriate in this context to use the formula for population rather than sample standard deviation,[^a] because the data we have represents the totality of known words attributed to Gratian.
+It is appropriate in this context to use the formula for population rather than sample standard deviation,[^z2] because the data we have represents the totality of known words attributed to Gratian.
 The formula used to calculate the population standard deviation is:

 $\sigma=\sqrt{\frac{1}{N}\sum_{i=1}^N(x_i-\mu)^2}$